sensepost/xrdp/README.md

 ```

 ## Functionality:
+spr		= toggle on + type character in entry + press enter to send

 ctrl 		= toggle on + type character in entry + press enter to send

 alt 		= toggle on + type character in entry + press enter to send